DanielePalaia/kubernetes-postgres/README.md

 ## Datastore and rest api

-The todos operations are saved in a mysql datastore defined in datastore.sql
+The todos operations are saved in a mysql datastore defined in datastore.sql </br>
+Don't put much attention to the table schema as this is just a test for Docker and Kubernetes </br>
+Just topic is a description of the todotopic, Completed can be a value which show the degree of completness of the todo ex (from one to 10) and Due can be a date or something like ("in 2 days"). </br>

 ```
 CREATE TABLE ToDo (